awsdocs/aws-iot-docs/developerguide/audit-chk-logging-disabled.md

 ## How to fix it<a name="audit-chk-logging-disabled-how-to-fix"></a>

 Enable AWS IoT logs in CloudWatch\.
-See [Monitoring Tools](https://docs.aws.amazon.com/iot/latest/developerguide/monitoring_automated_manual.html)\.
+See [ Monitoring Tools](security-logging.md#monitoring_automated_manual)\.
 You can also use mitigation actions to:
 + Apply the `ENABLE_IOT_LOGGING` mitigation action on your audit findings to make this change\.
 + Apply the `PUBLISH_FINDINGS_TO_SNS` mitigation action if you want to implement a custom response in response to the Amazon SNS message\.

-For more information, see [Mitigation Actions](device-defender-mitigation-actions.md)\.
+For more information, see [Mitigation actions](device-defender-mitigation-actions.md)\.